Westwood-Robotics/PyBEAR/README.md

 # PyBEAR
+**Note: We have officially stopped supporting Python2.
+While it is still possible to use PyBEAR with Python 2, please be aware that certain functions may no longer be functional.**

 This is the Python SDK for the Westwood Robotics actuator module BEAR (Back-drivable Electromechanical Actuator for Robotics).

 Current version: 0.1.2